 In order to process the credit card transaction, Stripe takes its standard 2.9% + $0.30 fee on each charge.
 In addition, RedCircle collects a 12% share of the transaction in return for providing these exclusive content tools.
 When you cash out your balance to your bank account, Stripe takes an additional $0.25 for the transfer.

-You have 2 subscribers at your normal $3 price, and 1 subscriber who paid a higher $5 price to provide you some extra support.
+You have 3 subscribers at your $5 price.
 When you transfer them to your bank:

 Exclusive Content Cookbook